nextgis/docs_ngcom/source/collector.rst

 .. note::
             You could add PostGIS layers in Collector project, but the NextGIS Collector mobile app does not support work with them now

 Adding of items is like adding of layers when creating a web map.
 You need to press "Add item" button to add a layer or a data collection form.
+Select a vector layer in resourse list, not form.
 Press "Add group" button to create a group of items.
 Pulling of items is available within an item tree.

 .. figure:: _static/ngc-stages-010_eng.png
    :name: ngc-stages-010